MorphiaOrg/morphia/Roadmap.md

 Options classes with the driver's Options.
 In other cases, this will mean return types from methods will change.
 The hope is that such changes will result in a cleaner, more future-proof API.
 These changes do not come without some breakage.
 Efforts are being made to mitigate much of that but, again, will not be 100% effective.
 * **Removal of modules**.
 As of 2.0 there will only be the core module.
 Modules such as `entityscanner-plug` and `logging-slf4j` have not seen any updates or apparent use in quite some time.
 The entity scanner code was only ever half implemented and the logging code is vestigial at best.
 2.0 will leverage slf4j directly internally and users can choose whatever logging implementation they would like.
 Any dependence on `dev.morphia.logging.Logger` will need to be updated after 2.0.
 Steps should be taken now to migrate away from these types now.

 # 2.1.0

 * **Aggregation updates**.
 It's a little early to speculate too much about what 2.1.0 will need but there's a sizable back log of aggregation updates to complete.
 The current aggregation API was a mild experiment but was sadly not communicated as such as well as it should have been.
 The updates will will include both new features and, hopefully, and improved more usable API.
 This might come in the form of a parallel, experimental API that evolves and eventually replaces the current API.

+# 2.3.0

+* The various API marked as `experimental` will be promoted out of those experimental packages.
+This will be a source level break.
+  While those are generally to be avoided, doing it in this way is by far the simplest means of promoting them out of experimental status.
+  Updating import statements will be the only changes necessary.
+* The validation extension will be resurrected.
+* Full featured support for mapping of external types will be added.